Ddamula/Azure_RestAPi_GetUsers/README.md

 Command:  az account get-access-token
 Token = (Copy the Token in the variable )

-subscriptionId = "subscriptionId"
-resourceGroupName = "resourceGroupName"
-serviceName = "serviceName"
+Run Command "az resource list" on Azure CLI and get the values for the below subscriptionId = "subscriptionId" resourceGroupName = "resourceGroupName" serviceName = "serviceName"

+if this was helpfull, Please share  and am open to improments